 -

-Consideration of approaches for using CRMs to help assess potential cumulative impacts from offshore wind energy development.
+Consideration of approaches for using CRMs to help assess potential cumulative impacts from offshore wind energy development (in progress)

-The next in-person meeting of the working group is expected to occur in the summer of 2026.
+The next in-person meeting of the working group is in June 2026 in New York, USA.
 Enter your information below to subscribe to the working group mailing list.

 CRM Working Group Leadership